 The key estimates and assumptions used to determine the value-in-use calculation are based on Management's current expectations after considering past experience, future investment plans and external information.
-They are considered to be reasonably achievable.
+They are considered to be best estimates.
 To complete this assessment, Management has further applied a 100 bps sensitivity increase and decrease of the WM and FA discount rate.
 Management believe that no reasonable change in any of the above key assumptions would cause the carrying values to materially exceed their recoverable amounts.

-16 BUSINESS COMBINATIONS
+16 BUSINESS COMBINATIONS DURING COMPARATIVE PERIOD